abajwa-hw/security-workshops/Setup-OpenLDAP-PAM.md

  - https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-a-basic-ldap-server-on-an-ubuntu-12-04-vps

-- Pre-requisites?
-  - Download HDP 2.2 GA sandbox VM image with Hue from https://dl.dropboxusercontent.com/u/114020/Hortonworks_2.2_GA.ova
-  - Import Hortonworks_2.2_GA.ova into VirtualBox/VMWare and configure its memory size to be at least 8GB RAM

 - Create an entry on your laptops /etc/hosts pointing to IP address of sandbox VM
 ```
 sudo vi /etc/hosts